TANPURA

 it is a basic note instrument and as such an important

 component in classical Indian music.
-They are tuned
+They are tuned to

-are only plucked.
+only plucked.
 A characteristic feature of the Tanpura

-is its sound that is very rich in overtones and the
+is its sound that is very rich in overtones and the special

-an ideal accompaniment for traditional Indian music,
+accompaniment for traditional Indian music, but also an

-but also an ideal companion for musical meditation,
+ideal companion for musical meditation, overtone singing

-overtone singing or modal improvisation.
+or modal improvisation.

 Like

-for the other instruments TARANG offers a wide range
+for the other instruments TARANG offers a wide range of

-of northern Indian Tanpuras of different leading instrument
+northern Indian Tanpuras of different leading instrument

 makers.
-All Tanpuras are handmade unique objects and
+All Tanpuras are handmade unique objects and not

-not instruments from industrial mass production.
-For
+instruments from industrial mass production.
+For this

-only clues and not binding assurances.
-Also for Tanpuras
+and not binding assurances.
+Also for Tanpuras we can fulfill

 MATERIALS AND FEATURES OF A TANPURA